Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Definitions of Key Terminologies

 The notion of information in Ref.~\cite{Rovelli96}, is closely related to concept of correlation.
 Information exchange between the observed system and the observing apparatus implies change of correlation between the two systems.
 Correlation is relational and observer-dependent.
 There are many ways to mathematically define correlation, one of them is introduced in Section \ref{subsec:entanglement}.
 However, in this paper, we use the notion of information in a more general sense.
 It can be understood as data that represents values attributed to parameters or properties, or knowledge that describes understanding of physical systems or abstract concepts.
 Correlation is one type of information.

 A \textit{Quantum State} of $S$ describes the complete information an observer $\cal{O}$ can know about $S$.
 From the examination on the measurement process and the interaction history of a quantum system, we consider a quantum state encodes the information relative to the measuring system or the environment that the system previously interacted with.
 In this sense, the quantum state of $S$ is described relative to $A$.
 The idea that a quantum state encodes information from previous interactions is also proposed in Ref~\cite{Rovelli07}.
-The information encoded in the quantum state is the complete knowledge an observer can say about $S$, as it determines the possible outcomes of next measurement.
-When next measurement with another apparatus $A'$ is completed, the description of quantum state is updated to be relative to $A'$.
+The information encoded in the quantum state is the complete knowledge an observer can say about $S$, as it determines the possible outcomes of the next measurement.
+When the next measurement with another apparatus $A'$ is completed, the description of quantum state is updated to be relative to $A'$.

 In traditional quantum mechanics, the quantum state is described through an observer-independent variable, the wave function $|\psi\rangle$.
-Its meaning is assigned through the Born's rule, i.e., the probability to find $S$ in an eigenvector $|s_i\rangle$ is given by $p_i= |\langle s_i|\psi\rangle|^2$, and $\sum p_i=1$.
+Its meaning is assigned through the Born's rule~\cite{Dirac58}, which states that the probability to find $S$ in an eigenvector $|s_i\rangle$ is given by $p_i= |\langle s_i|\psi\rangle|^2$, and $\sum p_i=1$.
 However, in this paper we consider observer-dependent relational properties more basic.
 By developing a framework to calculate the quantum probability, the meaning of $|\psi\rangle$ is naturally emerged as a secondary concept, as shown in Section \ref{subsec:WF}.

 With the clarifications of the key terminologies, we can proceed to introduce the postulates and start the reformulation of quantum mechanics.